12tanais/www-oldphoto/wp-content/plugins/translatepress-multilingual/readme.txt

 = Demo Site =

-You can test out TranslatePress - Multilingual by [visiting our demo site](https://demo.translatepress.com/)
+You can test out TranslatePress - Multilingual plugin by [visiting our demo site](https://demo.translatepress.com/)

 == Installation ==